leachryanb/leachryanb.github.com/_posts/2013-07-01-trapped-in-a-cage-with-twitter-bootstap.md

 ---
-title: Trapped In A Cage With Twitter Bootstap...
+title: Trapped In A Cage With Twitter Bootstrap...
 layout: post
 category: blog
 tags: